HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking package dependencies ...
 ERROR
     ```
-    Packages required but not available: ‘car’ ‘SpaDES.tools’ ‘rgeos’
+    Package required but not available: ‘SpaDES.tools’

     Packages suggested but not available for checking:
       ‘fastshp’ ‘sf’ ‘SpaDES.core’